moconnell/yolo/README.md

 There is a pre-built win64 console app in the releases section, which can be scheduled to run daily.

 ### HOWTO (win-x64):
-- download YoloKonsole.exe and appsettings.json and save to a new folder on your computer
+- download `YoloKonsole.exe` and `appsettings.json` and save to a new folder on your computer
-- ensure you have .NET 6.0 runtime installed
+- ensure you have [.NET 6.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.1-windows-x64-installer) installed
-- edit appsettings.json with the correct settings
+- edit `appsettings.json` with the correct settings
-- run YoloKonsole.exe from the command line is best initially, so that you can see the output easily (Windows+R, cmd) although file logging is also provided
+- run `YoloKonsole.exe` - from the command line is recommended initially, so that you can see the output easily (Windows+R, cmd) although file logging is also provided
 - by default, the application will issue a `Proceed? (y/n)` challenge before issuing any trades to the broker
 - this can be overridden by using the command-line switch `-s`